 Redbuds (Cercis spp.) are small spring-flowering trees, with numerous species and cultivars.
-One common variety in the U.S. is the eastern redbud (Cercis canadensis), thriving in U.S. Department of Agriculture plant hardiness zones 4b through 9a.
-The western redbud (Cercis occidentalis) grows in USDA zones 7 to 9.
-Western redbuds have a lifespan of 40 to 150 years, but Eastern redbuds are short lived and rarely survive as long as 30 years.
-Both varieties are susceptible to the same diseases.
+One common variety in the U.S. is the eastern redbud (Cercis canadensis), which grows as a perennial in U.S. Department of Agriculture plant hardiness zones 4 through 9.
+The western redbud (Cercis canadensis var. texensis) is less hardy, growing in zones 6 through 9.
+Western redbuds have a lifespan of 40 to 150 years, but Eastern redbuds are short lived and rarely survive 30 years.
+Both varieties are susceptible to the same redbud tree diseases.

-Canker is the most damaging disease of redbud trees, according to the Texas A&M Agrilife Extension.
+Canker is the most damaging disease of redbud trees.
 Cankers are sunken, diseased areas of bark that start out small but slowly grow.
 Damaged bark becomes darker and rougher, and can eventually peel away.
 Cankers continue growing until they surround, or girdle, the branch, cutting off water and nutrients and eventually killing that part of the tree.
 The entire tree can die if cankers move from the branches into the trunk.

-This fungus does not respond to fungicides.
+This redbud tree fungus does not respond to fungicides.
 Prune away infected branches at least 6 to 8 inches below the damaged part of the branch.
-Dip pruning tools into a solution of one part bleach to nine parts water between cuts, to prevent the fungus from spreading between cuts.
+Dip pruning tools into isopropyl alcohol before making each cut to prevent the fungus from spreading between cuts.

-The Botryosphaeria dothidia fungus that causes Botryosphaeria canker enters environmentally stressed trees through openings caused by mechanical injury or insect damage.
-To help prevent this disease, water regularly during periods of drought, and avoid unnecessarily wounding the tree.
+The Botryosphaeria dothidia fungus that causes these cankers enters environmentally stressed trees through openings caused by mechanical injury or insect damage.
+To help prevent this disease, water your tree regularly during periods of drought, and avoid unnecessarily wounding the tree.

 The Verticillium dahliae and Verticillium albo-atrum fungi cause verticillium wilt, a serious infection that can cause rapid death in redbud trees.
 The fungus enters the tree through its roots and attacks the water transport system, or xylem, making it difficult for water and nutrients to travel throughout the tree.
 As the fungus grows, the tree biochemically attempts to stop the fungus from spreading by plugging up the water conducting system, which further inhibits the xylem's ability to transport water.